Theme

 Why it is included here

-Lifehubber includes OpenMAIC because it appears to be a concrete example of how multi-agent ideas are being explored in learning-oriented environments.
+Lifehubber includes OpenMAIC because it gives readers a concrete example of how multi-agent ideas are being explored in learning-oriented environments.

 Source links